WinVector/Examples/LogisticOmit/margin_recovery.md

 This matches the correct (c0=0.5772, b1=3.1416, b2=-8.1548).
 We have
 correctly inferred the actual coefficient values from the observed data.
-I.e. we have removed the bias.
+We have removed the bias.

 ### Why the Maximum Entropy Solution is So Good

-Some calculus (not shown) can prove that the entropy function is maximized where the joint distribution is orthogonal to `ns` or `test_vec`.
-So the maximum entropy condition is enforcing the “no interaction” invariant we commented on earlier.
+Some calculus (not shown) can prove that the entropy function for this problem is maximized where the joint distribution is orthogonal to `ns` or `test_vec`.
+So the maximum entropy condition will enforce the “no interaction” invariant we commented on earlier.

 The funny thing is, we don’t have to know exactly what the maximum